sohum42/Telco_Customer_Churn_Prediction/README.md

 analysis will help the company further understand why certain customers are leaving and potentially prevent customers from leaving.
 This dataset was obtained from Kaggle (https://www.kaggle.com/blastchar/telcocustomer-churn).
 We start by performing exploratory data analysis to understand basic properties of the dataset.
-Then, we prepare the data for modeling by using dummy variables for categorical variables and removing any highly correlated variables in the dataset.
+Then, we prepare the data for modeling by splitting into training and test sets.
+We apply logistic regression, decision tree, and random forest algorithms to make predictions on customers most likely to churn.
+Finally, we evaluate the results of these three approaches and select the most appropriate model.